 Any injury to these structures can impair the ability to perform daily activities.
 Knee injections are used to treat certain types of knee pain and inflammation involving ligaments, tendons, and cartilage.

-Why are Knee Joint Injections performed?
+Why Are Knee Joint Injections Performed?

 The type of knee joint injection you receive depends upon the nature of your knee injury.